NiklasBeierl/nopgd/README.md

 ## Data flow:

-At the moment the code here makes one long "pipeline" for processing a single snapshot.
-All python scripts can be invoked with `--help` for more usage info.
+At the moment the code here makes one long "pipeline" for processing a snapshot.
+All scripts here can be invoked with `--help` for more usage info.

 ### Steps:

-#### Get PML4 (PGD) addresses from your snapshot
+#### Get PML4 (PGD) addresses from your snapshot (Get the ground truth)

 Use the [`pslist_with_pgds.PsListWithPGDs`](volatility_plugins/pslist_with_pgds.py) Volatility3 plugin.
+(Volatility3 needs to have access to [matching symbols](https://volatility3.readthedocs.io/en/latest/symbol-tables.html) for the kernel in the snapshot)
 ```bash
 cd path/to/nosyms
 vol -p volatility_plugins/ -f data/dump -r csv pslist_with_pgds.PsListWithPGDs > data/dump_pgds.csv